20 Free Things to Do in La Jolla, California

 Fantastic views at the Torrey Pines Gliderport in La Jolla

-The Torrey Pines cliffs’ long history of soaring aircraft dates back to the 1930s.
-Today, it’s a place people come to fly or relax while watching others take to the sky above Black’s Beach and over the ocean.
-Bring your camera as it’s a much cooler experience than it sounds.
+The Torrey Pines cliffs have been a launch point for soaring aircraft since the 1930s.
+Today, it’s a place people come to fly or relax while watching paragliders and hang gliders take to the sky above Black’s Beach and over the ocean.
+Bring your camera, as it’s a much cooler experience than it sounds on paper.

-Those who are daring can actually strap in and take a paragliding or hang gliding tandem flight (a cost applies).
-Casual food for purchase (sandwiches, salads, and soups) is available at the Cliff Hanger Cafe or bring your own to eat at the picnic tables there.
+Those who are daring can actually strap in and take a paragliding or hang-gliding tandem flight for a fee.
+We like the casual food for purchase (sandwiches, salads, and soups) available at the Cliff Hanger Cafe.
+Or, bring your lunch own to eat at the picnic tables there.

-(Fun fact: Charles Lindbergh flew along the coast from Mt.
-Soledad to Del Mar in a Bowlus sailplane on February 24, 1930.
-So, that would be over Torrey Pines Gliderport.)
+(Fun fact: Charles Lindbergh flew along this stretch of coast from Mount Soledad to Del Mar in a Bowlus sailplane on February 24, 1930, directly over what’s now Torrey Pines Gliderport.)

 Torry Pines Gliderport